-To complete the BA major programme, students are required to write a thesis of approximately 15'000 words (includes everything except appendices and cover page) in either Language and Linguistics or in Literature.
-Before registering for the thesis, students must have finished the Propädeutikum (Induction Phase), the Focus Module, the graded seminars, the Advanced Reading List exam, and their Stay Abroad.
-Students can still have up to 20 ECTS of Wahlleistung and/or Wahlbereich credits outstanding, but this must be agreed by their Study Counsellor.
+To complete the BA major programme, students are required to write a thesis of approximately 15,000 words (includes everything except appendices and cover page) in either Language and Linguistics or in Literature.
+In order to begin working on the BA thesis, students must have completed all compulsory modules with the exception of the Research Module.
+A reasonable number of optional ungraded credits may still be outstanding.
+This has to be confirmed by a study counsellor upon registration for the thesis.